AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <h2> Log into Virtual Machines <h2/>

-<b> First create a Windows VM and an Ubuntu VM on Azure.
+<b> You will need a VM with Windows and another VM with Ubuntu.
 This tutorial assumes you have already created those two virtual machines.
 Need to create Virtual Machines?

 <a href="https://github.com/AsiaPonder001/Resource-Groups-and-V-Ms">CLICK HERE</a>